dantaayy/choreo-capstone/README.md

 ## Introduction

-The aim for this project is to be in the shoes of a credit card company.
-The company would like to send out emails/mail to their clients regarding their accounts balances, and recent transactions.
-By company standards if an account balance is at or above $2,500 the cleint will receiver either a paper copy in the mail to pay their balance or by email depending on what they opt in to.
-Those who do not have a balance over $2,500 will still get a paper copy/mail notifcation but it won't be an urgent message.
+- The aim for this project is to be in the shoes of a credit card company
+- The company would like to send out emails/mail to their clients regarding their accounts balances, and recent transactions
+- By company standards if an account balance is at or above $2,500 the cleint will receive either a paper copy in the mail to pay their balance or by email depending on what they opt in to
+- Those who do not have a balance over $2,500 will still get a paper copy/mail notifcation but it won't be an urgent message.

 ---